Skip to main content

 Visitor Facilities And Travel

 Lagoa do Açu State Park is accessible from the city of Campos dos Goytacazes, approximately 50 km to the south via BR-356 and coastal access roads, or from São João da Barra to the north.
-Regular bus services connect these municipalities to Rio de Janeiro city, approximately 300 km to the south via BR-101.
+[1] Regular bus services connect these municipalities to Rio de Janeiro city, approximately 300 km to the south via BR-101.
 The park entrance provides basic visitor orientation facilities, and guided visits by boat and on foot can be arranged through the park administration.
-Accommodation options are available in Campos dos Goytacazes and São João da Barra, with a range of hotels serving both business and leisure travelers.
-The park can be combined with visits to the natural gas fields and petroleum infrastructure of the northern Rio de Janeiro energy region, offering an unusual juxtaposition of industrial and ecological landscapes characteristic of the contemporary Campos Basin.
+Accommodation options are available in Campos dos Goytacazes and São João da Barra.
+The park can be combined with visits to other natural features of the northern Rio de Janeiro coastal zone.

 Conservation And Sustainability

 Conservation at Lagoa do Açu State Park operates in the challenging context of one of Brazil's most active industrial development zones, requiring vigilant monitoring of water quality, sediment dynamics, and wildlife populations in relation to activities at the Port of Açu and surrounding petroleum industry infrastructure.
-Water quality monitoring tracks parameters including salinity, nutrients, and potential industrial contaminants that could affect the lagoon's ecological function and fisheries productivity.
-Shorebird and waterbird monitoring contributes data to the broader South American Atlantic flyway conservation network, tracking population trends of migratory species that depend on the lagoon as a critical stopover and wintering site.
+[1] Water quality monitoring tracks parameters including salinity, nutrients, and potential industrial contaminants that could affect the lagoon's ecological function and fisheries productivity.
+Shorebird and waterbird monitoring contributes data to the broader South American Atlantic coast conservation network, tracking population trends of migratory species that depend on the lagoon as a critical stopover and wintering site.
 Restinga restoration in disturbed areas within the park boundary uses native species propagated at the park nursery.
-Engagement with fishing communities through participatory management approaches ensures that traditional artisanal fishing knowledge informs management decisions and that local stakeholders have investment in the park's conservation outcomes.
+Engagement with fishing communities through participatory management approaches ensures that traditional artisanal fishing knowledge informs management decisions.

 Visitor Ratings